pavans-devops/jenkins_cicd/README.md

-# cicd-pipeline-train-schedule-gradle
+# cicd-pipeline-example

-This is a simple train schedule app written using nodejs.
+This is a simple app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 ## Running the app